-There are other services available for people in the Braintree district to give you a little help and support in different areas.
+There are other services available for residents to give you a little help and support in a range of areas.

 There is help available in the following areas:

 - Open Bereavement Support Groups – mutual support for all adults over 18-years-old.
 Click the following link for more information: Farleigh Hospice bereavement support